nickdoucette24/capstone/README.md

 - Short-term data cashing for the live sessions
 - In-app live chat as the race session is going on
 - Season Predictor game which allows users to make predictions race by race as well as make a start of the season prediction
+- Bars to show the speed of each sector for every lap.
+These bars will be colour coordinated by yellow, green, and purple just like real life and will update live for each driver throughout the race

 # pitstop-capstone